TaxTips.ca does

 option of holding foreign currencies in registered accounts.

-currencies are converted to Canadian funds, so there is not much
+currencies are converted to Canadian funds, so there was not much

 attractive to RRSP holders.
 To reduce the cost of foreign